 In Going Blind by Henry Lawson we have the theme of connection, helplessness, compassion, struggle, fear, respect, optimism and control.
-Taken from his When the Billy Boils collection the story is narrated in the first person by an unnamed narrator and after reading the story the reader realises that Lawson may be exploring the theme of connection.
+Taken from his While the Billy Boils collection the story is narrated in the first person by an unnamed narrator and after reading the story the reader realises that Lawson may be exploring the theme of connection.
 While staying in the boarding house the narrator strikes up a friendship with Jack.
 He sits on Jack’s bed and they share stories with each other.
 Stories about the men they have worked with and the jobs they have once had.
 It is as though Jack is pleased to have the company of the narrator as he knows that his health is failing him fast.
 If anything not only is there a sense of connection between the narrator and Jack but both men appear to be good companions to one another.
 The narrator making sure that he looks out for Jack’s well-being.
 This may be important as the narrator may realise that Jack in reality is nearing a state of helplessness.
 He can no longer do the things that he had once been able to do.
 It is also noticeable that throughout the story the narrator is compassionate towards Jack.
 As too is Jack’s brother Joe.
 Though Joe does appear to be overprotective of Jack.
 Something that many readers may understand.

 What is also interesting about the story is that despite the fact that the narrator himself appears to be struggling.
 He still nonetheless devotes a lot of his time to Jack.
 Which may lead some to suggest that the narrator respects the older Jack.
 He knows of the struggles he has been through as he himself has gone through them.
 Unfortunately for Jack life will not be getting any easier.
 He is on a downward spiral with his options in life being limited.
 Though interestingly enough Jack is optimistic.
 Something that becomes clear to the reader when he suggests he can go home and shear sheep.
 Ensuring that at least in some ways he is still living a productive life.
 This may be important as at no stage in the story does the reader think that despite his ailments.
 Jack is prepared to give up on life.
 He may be nearly deaf and blind but he still feels as though he has a purpose in life.
 Something also noticeable by the fact that Jack plays the concertina at one stage of the story.